0jscsshtml/brickscodes/README.md

 * Offline Brickscodes Remote Templates are accessible only if you activate the Form Abandonment or Confirmation Popup Modal Before Submission module.
 Save the sample popup template as a popup template type and style it according to your preferences.
 However, it is essential not to alter the JavaScript event interactions for the popup button.
 * Supports ACF repeater fields, allowing you to add, delete, and sort repeater rows while enforcing the maximum row limit based on the repeater's settings.

+* Datepicker Extra Options
+  * Options to disable weekend.
+  * Options 'single, multiple, range' selection mode.
+  * Options current time as default hour and minute.
+  * Options to select day as first day of the week.
+  * Options to disable calendar.
+  * Options to set start and end dates for dates selection.
+  * Options to disable multiple/range of dates.
+  * Options to automatically disable dates based on selected dates from another Datepicker.

 * Advance User Registration (Module)
   * Seamlessly integrates with Bricks' Form default User Registration action.
   * Offers an option to validate user email addresses using a secure, time-based activation link before creating the user account.